Many Filipinos work abroad hoping to provide for families and prepare for their future.

 To further squeeze meager income they receive from their monthly wages, they give up personal luxury and comfort so that the bulk of what they receive is sent home.
 This includes adapting to the cramped, crowded, and often noisy environment of shared apartments.
 These are dwellings that are often extended beyond their capacity so in the process, saves tenants the burden of

-While flat-sharing is good economically, several possible issues could come up between you and your roommates — who may or may not need a written contract on ethics as part of house rules.
-Soon, roommate problems may emerge, and here are some of the main culprits.
+While flat-sharing is good economically, several possible issues could come up between you and your housemate — who may or may not need a written contract on ethics as part of house rules.
+Soon, housemate problems may emerge, and here are some of the main culprits.

 While you did everything — bought the ingredients, prepared the utensils, cooked, and patiently waited — someone else ate it as you blinked (went to the bathroom, changed clothes, etc).
 As the domestic home is traditionally populated by members of the family who naturally share food, the mentality gets carried over even on dwellings people who cohabitate because of work or other arrangements.

-Your roommate fails to settle rents on time
+Your housemate fails to settle rent on time.

-He or she doesn’t do regular laundry, showers daily, or brushes teeth.
+He or she doesn’t do regular laundry, shower daily, or brush teeth.
 As a result, you tolerate this person no matter how disgusted you are just for the sake of civility in the apartment.
 Becoming a roommate is a perfect way to discover one’s habits and uncover dirty secrets.
-They may look dignified and well-dressed outside, but roommates often
+They may look dignified and well-dressed outside, but housemate often

 tell show their true characters by the way they behave in the house.